Jake7208/MY_Portfolio/README.md

 # Resume Project

-The resume project was a solo project where I developed a website that showcased my resume in an interactive and user-friendly way.
-I used Svelte to create the frontend and C# for the backend.
-The website features a sleek and modern design that is easy to navigate.
-I also used Tailwind CSS to add custom styling to the website.
+The resume project is an online business venture that I am working on, which uses C# for the backend and Tailwind and Svelte for the frontend.
+The project aims to simplify the process of building resumes by providing users with easy-to-use templates and tools to create custom resumes.

+The website has a sleek and modern design that is easy to navigate, making it user-friendly.
+The main focus of the project is to simplify the resume process for users who may not have extensive knowledge of design or formatting.
+With our templates and easy-to-use tools, users can create professional-looking resumes quickly and easily.

+Our project aims to be a one-stop-shop for all things resume-related, and we are constantly working to improve our services and offerings.
+We are dedicated to providing the best possible experience for our users and helping them to achieve their career goals.

+If you have any questions or would like to learn more about our project, please feel free to reach out to me via email at jake7208@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/jacob-price-768120240.

 # Contact Information